izzyreal/vmpc-docs/install.rst

 * `LV2 <https://software.opensuse.org//download.html?project=multimedia%3Aproaudio&package=lv2-vmpc2000xl>`_
 * `VST3 <https://software.opensuse.org//download.html?project=multimedia%3Aproaudio&package=vst3-vmpc2000xl>`_

 There are binaries available for x86_64, and for Tumbleweed aarch64 as well.
+There are also some Fedora binaries.

 The :command:`VMPC2000XL` standalone executable will be installed in :command:`/usr/bin`.